dgerrells/advent-of-code/src/day4/readme.md

 Again, update test cases.

+### Oh boi!

-I come back from trying out the solution and well the approach above wasn't working very well.
+I come back from trying out the solution and well the approach above wasn't working very well at all.
 I didn't take into account a character not in the checksum that had a higher count.
 So I went back to the drawing board and make it stupid simple.
 This time, we are going to create the correct checksum from the name instead of the other way.

 1. create map of counts for all characters in the name (S (26) or S(u) where u is number of unique characters in input)
 2. sort the keys of the map by value in map and then by character O(n log n)